timescale/docs.timescale.com-content/tutorials/clustering.md

 ## Setting up

 It is assumed before starting this tutorial you will have three networked machines set up with:
-- TimescaleDB version 2.0 (beta) or greater
+- TimescaleDB version 2.0 or greater
-- PostgresSQL 12 or 11
+- PostgresSQL 13, 12 or 11

 For the sake of this tutorial we will refer to these machines as `access.example.com`, `data1.example.com`, `data2.example.com`.
 You will also